AliyunContainerService/ack-ram-tool/README.md

 # ack-ram-tool

-A command line utility and library for using RAM in ACK.
+A command line utility and library for using RAM in Alibaba Cloud Container Service For Kubernetes (ACK).

 ## Installation